Transcaspian Government: The crisis of December 1918

 In December 1918 there was a crisis in the Transcaspian Government.
-The Government felt it could not control the capital, and asked help from the British who helped by sending troops there.
+The Government felt it could not control the capital and asked help from the British, who helped by sending troops there.
 However the Government was fragile, Malleson's opinion being that they had at best a tenuous grip on their forces and people.
-In addition, Malleson had promised funds and not delivered them.
+In addition, Malleson had promised funds and had not delivered them.
 The people started protesting and the Committee resigned.
 It was replaced by another committee, which was appointed by Teague-Jones.
-The New committee gradually eventually came under the influence of Denikin's Southern White Russian army, and his men came to bolster the force, creating the White Turkestan Army in January 1919.
-However, when the British withdrew in 1919, the Bolsheviks went on the offensive and defeated the Transcaspian forces.
-By 1920 the Tashkent Soviet had regained control of the area and the Transcaspian Government was no longer.
+The new committee eventually came under the influence of Denikin's Southern White Russian army and his men came to bolster the force, creating the White Turkestan Army in January 1919.
+However, when the British withdrew in the same year, the Bolsheviks went on the offensive and defeated the Transcaspian forces.
+By 1920 the Tashkent Soviet had regained control of the area and the Transcaspian Government was no more.